peteroupc/peteroupc.github.io/colorgen.md

 <a id=sRGB></a>
 ### sRGB

+Among RGB color spaces, one of the most popular is the _sRGB color space_, a "working space" for describing RGB colors.
+In sRGB&mdash;

+- the red, green, and blue points were chosen to cover the range of colors displayed by typical cathode-ray-tube displays (as in the high-definition standard ITU BT-709),
+- the white point was chosen as the D65 white point, and
-Among RGB color spaces, one of the most popular is the _sRGB color space_. sRGB, a "working space" for describing RGB colors, is based on the color output of cathode-ray-tube monitors.
-(For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(5)](#Note5)</sup> The sRGB proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.
+- the color component transfer function was designed to be based on the gamma encoding used for cathode-ray-tube monitors.

+For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).<sup>[(6)](#Note6)</sup> The proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

 The following methods convert colors between linear and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
 the sRGB proposal has a different value for this threshold.)

-    // Convert a color component from companded to linearized RGB
+    // Convert a color component from companded to linear RGB
     // NOTE: This is not gamma decoding; it's similar to, but
     // not exactly, c^2.2.
+This function was designed "to
+    // allow for invertability in integer math", according to
+    // the sRGB proposal.
     METHOD LinearFromsRGB(c)
      // NOTE: Threshold here would more properly be
      // 12.92 * 0.0031308 = 0.040449936, but I don't know